 To achieve social and environmental justice, we need those working in and around engineering to commit to global responsibility.
 Our 2021-30 strategy sets out four key principles for globally responsible engineering that we want to see adopted across the engineering community and embedded in the culture of how all engineering is taught and practiced.

 Inclusive.
-To ensure that diverse viewpoints and knowledge are included and respected in the engineering process.
+To ensure diverse viewpoints and knowledge are included and respected in the engineering process and outcomes.

-To further understand how to embed these principles into your day to day practice, explore this list of competencies which we believe are required to deliver on the four principles of globally responsible engineering.
+To further understand how to embed these principles into your day to day practice, we have developed a Competency Compass that identifies the key competencies required to deliver on the four principles of globally responsible engineering.

 We are stronger together.
 Through strategic partnerships with organisations that share a commitment to ensuring a safe and just future for all, we can drive lasting and effective change.